Food for Others is a 501(c)(3) organization, working to help those in Northern Virginia who are food insecure.

 When you contribute cash, securities or other assets to a donor-advised fund, you are usually able to take an immediate tax deduction.
 Then those investments grow tax free.
 You can even bunch what would normally be several years-worth of charitable giving into one gift to a donor-advised fund, take the tax deduction, and then spread out the gifts over time.
 As you find qualified charities to support, you can recommend that the donor-advised fund pay out grants to the charities of your choice.

 This is a great way to simplify your charitable giving.
 Only one tax receipt to keep up with and no need to visit multiple charity donation sites.

 Please contact a financial advisor for more information.
-Or you can contact Alison Padget at email@example.com or (703) 207-9173 for help.
+Or you can contact Anna Slaten at firstname.lastname@example.org or (703) 207-9173 for help.